 Areas requiring a significant degree of estimation and judgment relate to the recoverability of the carrying value of exploration and evaluation assets, fair value measurements for financial instruments and share-based payments, the recognition and valuation of provisions for restoration and environmental liabilities, the recoverability and measurement of deferred tax assets and liabilities, and ability to continue as a going concern.
 Actual results may differ from those estimates and judgments.

 3. Approval

-These consolidated financial statements were approved and authorized for issue by the Audit Committee of the Board of Directors on 14 August 2015.
+These condensed consolidated financial statements were approved and authorized for issue by the Board of Directors on the recommendation of the Audit Committee on 12 November 2015.

 4. Assets Held For Sale